Ways to keep your child learning over the summer

 You can encourage your child to use their creativity and knowledge to build projects from common household materials.
 In doing so they will learn new skills, practise existing ones, and at the end, have something to be proud of.

 Students on the Kumon Maths and English Programmes are continuing their daily study throughout the summer holidays, keeping their brains alert and active.
-Each day they are reinforcing the vital learning and study skills which will help get their new school year off to a flying start.
+Each day they are reinforcing the vital learning and study skills that will help get their new school year off to a flying start.

 Learning is like exercise: once you take a break from it, it can be harder to get back on track.
 So, keep your child's learning on track by ensuring the remainder of their summer holidays is full of learning as well as laughter.